AlexTrejo92/21-Book-Search-Engine/README.md

 ![alt text](./client/public/img/mockup.gif)

-Please clone this repo into your local and run NPM run develop to test functionality of this app while the deployment is fixed.

-Currently working:

-- Search books
-- login/signup form working
-- save book working

 ## Link
-Here is the link to the deployed application! (currently being debugged as the deployment failed!)  https://pure-sea-09227-08031f3f9006.herokuapp.com/
+Here is the link to the deployed application! https://googlesearchbook-mern-8e139c3549b4.herokuapp.com/

 ## Credits
 The GrapghQL refactoring from this website was coded by me with support from a tutor.
 The mockup design, starting code for a restful API and acceptance criteria was provided by EdX & Tec de Monterrey.